mannie/AzureStreamerWorkshop/CLI/Functions.md

       "type": null
     }
     ```
+    *Remember: it's your responsibility to ensure your understand what's happening here, so take the time to do so; ask questions if you need to.*

 1. Inspecting the logs for events processed after updating our Cosmos DB payload, we can see that a new `event.datetime` property exists.
   ![Runs history](Functions/Logic/20.png)